jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft Azure SQL/Create a customer _INSERT_.md

 ## How it works&#x20;

 - The `execute-entity` action allows you to specify the function parameters and their values, as well as the data properties for the SQLite table.
-You have more granular control over the values being saved and can include expressions.&#x20;
+You have more granular control over the values being saved and can include expressions.
 - The example below uses an `execute-entity` action and maps both the `parameters` of the jig function and the SQLite data in the action's configuration.
 - To improve the user experience, data displayed after it has been created or updated should be updated in the local SQLite database and the backend system in the same action.&#x20;
 - If the data is only submitted to the backend system, it must be synced back to the device before the local tables are updated, and the information can be displayed.
 This can cause a significant lag and latency in the user's experience.